jfcloutier/karma_system/design_notes/experiences.md

 * Observed as `more(Object1, Object2)` where
   * `Object1`, `Object2` are unique names created from `count(Object, Value)`

-### coincide

-> The experience that two or more umwelt experiences are consistently co-occuring

-e.g. increase in luminance and reduction in distance are observed together

-* What
-  * A property
-* Observed as `coincide(Object, Boolean)` where
-  * `Object` names a set of experiences
-  * `Boolean` is true if all experiences in the set are currently observed

 ### trend

 > The experience that the ordinal values of a property of an object is trending up or down or not at all, as observed over timeframes leading to, and including, the current timeframe.

-e.g. luminance from this sensor is increasing, the number of coincidences with this object is decreasing
+e.g. luminance from this sensor is increasing, the distance is decreasing

 * What
   * A property